ssramirezr/assignment-2-assignment2-teamjj/README.md

 You can download the main.py file or clone the repository

-- Remember that you must have python installed on your operating system, or have a python iddle.
+- Remember that you must have a python iddle installed.

 **2.**